firebase/FirebaseUI-iOS/README.md

 $ ./setup.sh
 ```

+Note that `setup.sh` pulls in a number of provider frameworks (Facebook, Google), which need to be pulled in for local development.
+The build will also fail due to Google using `#import <Google/SignIn.h>` in their pod but `#import <GoogleSignIn/GoogleSignIn.h>` in the framework, so you can either change the imports, or include `FirebaseUI` in a Cocoapods project and edit there.

 FirebaseUI makes use of XCode 7 features such as lightweight generics and `__kindof` annotations, so please ensure you're using the latest version of XCode beta for development.

 ## Deployment